-Gates and Poles may on occasion fail to identify the Tag-On / Tag-Off.
+Gates and Poles may on occasion fail to identify the Touch-On / Touch-Off.
 It is up to the customer to ensure the card has been read successfully.
 The two main reasons for card failure are:

 1. Incorrect Positioning of Smart Card

-If the Smart Card is not placed against the reader/'target' on the pole or gate, it will not be read.
-Ensure that the card is held steadily against the Smart Card reading 'target' for at least a second.
+If the Leap Card is not placed against the reader/'target' on the pole or gate, it will not be read.
+Ensure that the card is held steadily against the Card reading 'target' for at least a second.

 2. Smart Card Interference

-Put your card in the card 'pocket' and then follow the instructions on the ticket vending machine screen.
+Put your card in the 'pocket' and then follow the instructions on the ticket machine screen.

-Log on to view your account history and you will be able to view your card balance.
+Log on to www.leapcard.ie to view your account history and you will be able to view your card balance.

-For information on our schoolchild and scholar smart cards go to our ticket information section
+For information on schoolchild Leap Cards go to our ticket information section

-1. Place the card in the slot provided.
+1. Place the Leap Card in the slot provided.

 2. Select the Top-Up Amount from options shown on the screen